markryd/AutoGrid/README.md

 Show Me Teh Codez!!11!
 ======================
 Two auto width columns and as many auto height rows as you need.
 Add RowHeight="*" or ColumnWidth="*" to change the default.
 As a gotcha, not setting NumColumns gives you a single "*" column but setting NumColumns="1" gives you a single auto column.
 The former is to fit in with the standard grid a bit better.
-In generaly the defaults are auto though.
+In generally the defaults are auto though.
 ```
         <a:AutoGrid NumColumns="2">
             <TextBlock Text="First Row"/>